ngrogg/MHWI-Editor/README.md

 # MHWI Editor for Linux

 ## DISCLAIMER
-As of 03-18-2023 I'm no longer planning to tinker with this.
+As of 03-18-2023 I'm no longer planning to tinker with this. <br>
+As of 05-14-2023 I've archived this repo. <br>

 ## Overview
 A wrapper for the Nexus Mods MHWI save editor. <br>